Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Endocervicitis - inflammation of the mucosa of the neck canal.
+Endocervicitis is an inflammation of the mucous membrane of the cervical canal.

-Endocervical inflammation develops most often due to STDs (gonorrhea, chlamydia, genital herpes) cervical lesions after childbirth, abortions or gynecological operations on the uterus.
-Distinguish between acute and chronic forms of the disease.
+Endocervical inflammation develops most often as a result of STDs (gonorrhea, chlamydia, genital herpes), cervical trauma after childbirth, abortions or gynecological operations on the uterus.
+There are acute and chronic forms of the disease.

-The etiological factor in the development of endocervicitis is penetration into the cervical canal of staphylococci, streptococci, Escherichia coli, enterococci, and various viruses.
+The etiological factor in the development of endocervicitis is the penetration of staphylococci, streptococci, E. coli, enterococci, and various viruses into the cervical canal.

-Acute endocervicitis, as a rule, is caused by STIs, such as:
+Acute endocervicitis is usually caused by STIs such as:

 - genital herpes;